Governance

 Q. Is there a formation period?

-No. There are no dues or financial obligations asked of Squires.
+There are no dues or financial obligations asked of Squires.

 Q. Is there a commitment?